Skip to main content

 • the host may already appear in blocked_domains

-Browser preview adds another layer beyond plain URL policy: the runtime itself must be installed and ready.
+External browser automation adds another layer beyond plain URL policy: the runtime itself must be installed and ready.
 The shortest public path is still:

-loong skills enable-browser-preview
+loong skills install-bundled agent-browser --replace

 npm install -g agent-browser && agent-browser install